Join us from April 11-17, 2027!

 What is It?

-Meet Us On the Street: International Anti-Street Harassment Week – a program of Stop Street Harassment with lead partners Safecity, Catcalls of NYC and L’Oreal Paris – is an opportunity to collectively raise awareness that street harassment happens and that it’s not okay.
+Meet Us On the Street: International Anti-Street Harassment Week – a program of Stop Street Harassment and Red Dot Foundation Global – is an opportunity to collectively raise awareness that street harassment happens and that it’s not okay.

 Here are ideas for how to participate.